 What is AirPlay?

-AirPlay lets users stream not only video but audio wirelessly via their local internet connection, which makes watching your favourite TV shows on your non-smart TV a breeze.
-(It was first introduced by Steve Jobs way back in September 2010 as part of iOS 4.2, and as a successor to AirTunes.)
+AirPlay lets users stream audio and video wirelessly via their local internet connection, which makes watching your favourite TV shows on your Apple TV-equipped TV a breeze.

 The beauty of AirPlay is that it can also provide wireless audio playback via a number of devices, including your home cinema system - if it boasts AirPlay functionality, anyway.
 But don't worry: even if it doesn't officially support AirPlay, you need only buy the right accessory to enable the functionality.

 While the Apple TV (second-gen 2010 model or newer) supports AirPlay, it's a fairly awkward workaround to use an Apple TV as an AirPlay receiver plugged into your stereo system.
 There is another way to do it, though it's not as easy as it once was.